 Understanding TAL Education's Unusual Options Activity

-On Monday, shares of TAL Education (NYSE:TAL) saw unusual options activity.
-After the option alert, the stock price moved down to $18.45.
+Shares of TAL Education (NYSE:TAL) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved down to $6.95.

 - Sentiment: BULLISH